 Honors in Major

-Students entering in the Fall of 2016 have a second option for completing University Honors.
+Students entering in the Fall of 2016 or later have a second option for completing University Honors.
 In lieu of completing Honors in Major, they may complete three approved high-impact experiences as well as a thesis.
 Interdisciplinary Honors recognizes students who seek academic experiences that extend beyond their course curricula.
 At least one experience must be interdisciplinary.
 An interdisciplinary experience is defined as one that requires the use of two or more disciplines in order to produce a specifically interdisciplinary product or understanding.
 In other words, the interdisciplinary experience allows for new ideas, questions, products, or solutions that would be unlikely to emerge within a single discipline.
 Examples of such experiences can be found on the UHP website.

 Approved high-impact experiences that count toward Interdisciplinary Honors include:

 - Study abroad in a UNH managed, exchange, or approved program of at least 8 weeks

 - Completing the application process for a major national fellowship